 In addition, there is the possibility to make further detailed settings (although the default values will do in most cases).
 To activate the advance mode, you need to click the More options button at the foot of the dialog page.
 Depending on the chosen file system, the following options become available:

-• Use OS built-in routine.
-Mark the option to restrict the available values according to the used OS.
+- Use OS built-in routine.
+Mark the checkbox to restrict the available values according to the used OS. - The amount of sectors per cluster.
+Define the Cluster Size for the formatted partition with this spinner control.